victormours/victormours.github.io/_posts/improving-trust-in-government-websites-on-the-open-web.markdown

 ## What's next?

-If you find this idea interesting, please feel free to participate in the conversation on the feature request for this on Mozilla Connect.
+If you find this idea interesting, please feel free to participate in the conversation on this feature request on Mozilla Connect.
 I think that Mozilla Firefox is a great place to start implementing this, and then encourage other browsers to follow their lead.

-If you're curious to see how it could be implemented, you can check out a proof of concept here on Github.
+If you're curious to see how it could be implemented, you can check out [this proof of concept](https://github.com/mozilla-firefox/firefox/compare/main...victormours:firefox:government) on Github.